-Approximately 160 native fish species have been recorded from the Ohio River.
-These include lamprey, paddlefish, gar, eels, bowfin, herring and shad, minnows, suckers, catfish, pike, bass, sunfish, darters, perch, and drum, among others.
+Today the Ohio River sustains approximately 160 fish species.
+These include many sportfish such as striped and black bass, walleye, sauger, pike, catfish, and sunfish as well as other species such as lamprey, paddlefish, gar, eels, bowfin, herring and shad, minnows, suckers, darters, perch, and drum, among others.

 ORSANCO monitors fish populations annually from July through October.
 Fish are shocked and netted, identified to species, measured, and released unharmed.
 Habitat types are also recorded.
 These data are compared against benchmark values to determine if impairments exist.
-Data from ORSANCO's macroinvertebrates and bimonthly and clean metals sampling programs are also used to assess the ability of the river to support the aquatic community.
+Data from ORSANCO's macroinvertebrate and bimonthly and clean metals sampling programs are also used to assess the ability of the river to support the aquatic community.